-Securityholdings (as at March 28, 2024)
+Securityholdings (as at March 31, 2025)

-Share Ownership Requirement Achieved?(3) Common Shares Options RSUs DSUs
+Share Ownership Requirement Achieved (3) Common Shares Options RSUs DSUs

-Yes 11,989 NIL 11,066 27,609(4)
+Yes 5,125 NIL 16,223 36,293 (4)

+(1) Information regarding the biography, skills and expertise, continuing education and security holdings in this table has been furnished by Ms. Rustad.

+(2) Ms. Rustad joined the Compensation Committee in February 2024, so this number reflects her attendance record since she joined the Compensation Committee.

-- (1) Information regarding the biography, skills and expertise, continuing education and security holdings in this table has been furnished by Mr. des Rivières. - (2) Mr. des Rivières joined the Audit Committee subsequent to the year-ended December 31, 2023. - (3) Mr. des Rivières became a director on March 31, 2021 and has five years from the date of his appointment to comply with the Company's Share Ownership Guidelines.
-See the section entitled "Director Share Ownership Requirement" on page 40 of this Information Circular for details regarding the requirements that apply to directors under the Company's Share Ownership Guidelines. - (4) Comprises 9,423 DSUs that can be settled in Common Shares, and 18,186 DSUs that can only be settled in cash.
+(3) See the section entitled "Director Share Ownership Requirement" on page 43 of this Information Circular for details regarding the requirements that apply to directors under the Company's Share Ownership Guidelines.

-Board Corporate Governance Education Session (CLE BC) Board Education Session (UBC Sauder School of Business) Oversight of Climate Change

-COLETTE RUSTAD,

-CPA, CA, ICD.D.(1)

-British Columbia, Canada

-Age: 58
+(4) Comprises 8,212 DSUs that can be settled in Common Shares, and 28,081 DSUs that can only be settled in cash.

+DANIEL MUÑIZ QUINTANILLA L.LB., L.LM., MBA(1)

+Madrid, Spain

-Director since
+Age: 51 Director since March 2025

-July 2021

-Independent

-Audit Committee financial expert
+Audit Committee financial expert Principal Occupation:

-Principal Occupation: